valhalla/valhalla/README.md

 - [Thor](https://github.com/valhalla/valhalla/tree/master/valhalla/thor) - Library used to generate a path through the graph tile hierarchy.
 This path and attribution along the path can be used as input to `odin`.
 - [Odin](https://github.com/valhalla/valhalla/tree/master/valhalla/odin) - Library used to generate maneuvers and narrative based on a path.
 This set of directions information can be used as input to `tyr`.
 - [Tyr](https://github.com/valhalla/valhalla/tree/master/valhalla/tyr) - Service used to handle http requests for a route communicating with all of the other valhalla APIs.
 The service will format output from `odin` and support json (and eventually protocol buffer) output.
+- [Tools](https://github.com/valhalla/valhalla/tree/master/src) - A set command line tools that exercise bits of functionality from the library components above and provide the basis for quality testing and performance benchmarking.
 - [conf](https://github.com/valhalla/conf) - Runtime configuration files.
-- [Tools](https://github.com/valhalla/tools) - A set command line tools that exercise bits of functionality from the libraries above and provide the basis for quality testing and performance benchmarking.
 - [Demos](https://github.com/valhalla/demos) - A set of demos which allows interacting with the service and APIs.
 - [Chef](https://github.com/valhalla/chef-valhalla) - A chef cookbook demonstrating how to deploy the valhalla stack to a virtual machine (sample vagrant file included).